oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Holder decides which claims to disclose to a Verifier.
 This specification defines a format for conveying the selected subset of the II-Disclosures to the Verifier.
-This subset is called the Holder-Selected Disclosures and is transported in a JWT, the HS-Disclosures JWT, for presentation alongside the SD-JWT.
+This subset is called the Holder-Selected Disclosures (HS-Disclosures) and is transported in a JWT, the HS-Disclosures JWT, for presentation alongside the SD-JWT.
 The Verifier can verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
 The Verifier will not, however, learn any claim